 Welcome to the Records Management Unit's Staff Recordkeeping Manual.
 This manual is intended to provide staff members with a single "one-stop-shop" source of information about recordkeeping at the University, consolidating the information contained in our Information Sheets and other resources into one easy-to-navigate collection of cross-referenced articles.
-This HTML version of the manual is the most frequently updated and therefore most current version, but if you need an offline or printable copy, you can also download the manual in PDF format.
+This HTML version of the manual is the most frequently updated and therefore most current version, but if you need an offline or printable copy, you can also download the Staff Recordkeeping Manual (PDF 683 KB).

 Table of Contents